HideousLowell/cat-grep/README.md

 # cat-grep

-## Implememntation of basic Bash utilities for working with C programming language texts: 'cat' and 'grep'
+## Implementation of basic Bash utilities for working with C programming language texts: 'cat' and 'grep'

 ### cat Usage